martinmaksimov/cliomk3-diy-headunit/README.md

 # Parts List

-Here is a [list](https://docs.google.com/spreadsheets/d/1OFVzR3P-o9TuCRibHxrFXSt-syTtQHrRWYO4-cv3wwE/edit?usp=sharing) of the hardware and software components that you will need to make this work.
 The build revolves around a piece of software called [OpenAuto](https://bluewavestudio.io/).
 I have used the Pro paid version since it allows a lot of freedom and the add-ons that I need to make everything work.
 Using the free open-source version might also work but the price is really not high so I decided to go with the Pro version.

 The software supports Android Auto out of the box.
 If you also want Apple Carplay you will need an additional adapter and a software plug-in to make it work.

+**DISCLAIMER**

+**This is an open-source project and a lot of effort has been put to making this available to everyone for free.
+Some of the links in the Parts List below are affiliate links.
+They do not change the cost for you but clicking on them and purchasing the item in that manner will support the project and its future development.
+Thank you for the support!**

 <a id="software"></a>